X-man34/ME467_Robotics_Project2/report/Final_Report_Friley_Hottes.md

    6.5. [(e) Bonus](#e-bonus)

 ## Introduction
 In this project, we will be implementing three different orientation algorithms to estimate the orientation of a phone over time.
 A naïve gyroscope integration (dead reckoning) algorithm is used in Question 1 and Question 4a.
 The Mahony filter is used in Questions 2 and 3, and serves as the baseline for comparison in Question 4.
 Finally, the TRIAD method is introduced in Question 4b and compared against the other methods in Questions 4c and 4d.

 The framework of this codebase allows for the easy creation of different filters termed "estimators".
 In `filters.py` there is an abstract class called `Estimator` which can be extended to implement various filters and estimators.
-There are 5 implementations:
+Because of the code structure, we decided to make some of our own filters as well, so there are 5 implementations:
 - Naïve Estimator (required)
 - Mahony Filter (required)
 - TRIAD (Tri-Axial Attitude Determination) Estimator (required)